-Paintball guns, also known as paintball markers come in a variety of styles, colors, sizes and price ranges and finding the best paintball gun with all the bells and whistles can be very confusing and overwhelming.
+Looking for a paintball gun?
+Wondering what paintball gun works best?
+Paintball guns, also known as paintball markers come in a variety of styles, colors, sizes and price ranges.
+Finding the best tactical and best high-end paintball gun with all the bells and whistles can be very confusing and overwhelming.

 So how do I find the perfect paintball gun?
 Fear not, we created this helpful guide to sort through all the information and help you get the best gun that matches your level of play without breaking the bank.
 We’ll cover the basics of paintball guns, top brands, different styles of play and accessories you can buy.

 As a rule of thumb, a more expensive gun will have more features, offer better accuracy and help you shoot farther and faster, but this doesn’t mean you can’t get a great paintball gun at an affordable.
 We also put the following comparison table together to give you a quick look at the best selling paintball guns.

 - Tippman 98 Custom

 - Azodin Kaos 2

 - Dye M2

 How to Find a Paintball Gun to match your Skill Level

 Finding a great paintball gun depends more on your skill level and your budget than anything else.
 Sure,it would be nice to have the latest model with all of the bells and whistles, but if you are just starting out, going after the top of the line paintball gun with a ton of extra features is probably not a good idea.